 Minimum Credits: 3 Maximum Credits: 3 The fundamental problem of any manager is that of taking inputs and transforming them efficiently and effectively into products that result in a "satisfied" customer.
 This course provides foundations for managing operations in both the manufacturing and services sectors.
 Topics covered are: quality management, product and process design, inventory control, manufacturing resource planning (MRP), supply chain management, production scheduling, and project management.
-Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis

-Course Requirements: PREQ: STAT 1100
+Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: STAT 0200 or STAT 1000 or STAT 1100 or NUR 0088